now-examples/basics/docusaurus/README.md

 This directory is a brief example of a [Docusaurus](https://docusaurus.io/) site that can be deployed with ZEIT Now and zero configuration.

-> Note that your `docs` directory has to be within the `website` directory, ideally following the directory structure in this example.
+> Note that the directory structure Now supports is slightly different from the default directory structure of a Docusaurus project - The `docs` directory has to be within the `website` directory, ideally following the directory structure in this example.
 You will also have to specify a `customDocsPath` value in `siteConfig.js`.
 Take a look at the `siteConfig.js` file here for reference.

 ## Deploy Your Own